dexterial/Dextools/Main/README.txt

-Dextools is an Excel addin for primarly unit and functional testing of VBA complex solutions, but has some extra functionality.
+Dextools is an Excel addin for primarly unit and functional testing of VBA complex solutions, but has some extra functionality and some copyrighted modules.
 It is still in prototype stage so use on your own risk.

-    Copyright (C) <2018>  <Dexterial>
+    Copyright (C) 2018  Dexterial

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by